kjwtang/fish-marksun-and-jiawen/assignment/fish-assignment.md

 ![](fish-assignment_files/figure-gfm/unnamed-chunk-7-2.png)<!-- -->

-Now we have all we want, lets recreate the graph we want:
+Now we have all we need, let’s recreate the graph we want by binding the 2 graphs:

 ``` r
 options(scipen = 999)